 # echo "33.33.33.33 node-3.example.com" >> /etc/hosts # 33.33.33.33 is the private IP of node 3 (worker)

-Deploy the Kubernetes Master
+Deploy the Kubernetes Master #

 Note: The following should be run on the master node.

-Log back in to the designated master node, in this tutorial it’s node-1.example.com.
+Log back into the designated master node; in this tutorial, it’s node-1.example.com.

 Run the following command to install k3s as master, with the private IP address for internal cluster use and exposing the public IP address for external use (replace <private ip> with your private IP address, and <public ip> with your public IP address):